Lake Placid, New York: Movie theaters

-Sporting Events
+Sporting events

 Olympic Winter Games

 Lake Placid hosted the Winter Olympics in 1932 and 1980.
-During the 1932 games, the trails outside of the village served for the cross-country skiing events and the cross-country skiing part of the Nordic combined event.
 Lake Placid, St Moritz, and Innsbruck are the only sites to have twice hosted the Winter Olympic Games.

 Jack Shea, a resident of the village, became the first person to win two gold medals when he doubled in speed skating at the 1932 Winter Olympics.
-He carried the Olympic torch through Lake Placid in 2002 shortly before his death.
-His grandson, Jimmy Shea, competed in the 2002 Winter Olympics in Salt Lake City, Utah, in his honor, winning gold in the Skeleton.

 In the U.S., the village is especially remembered as the 1980 USA–USSR hockey game site.
 Dubbed the "Miracle on Ice", a group of American college students and amateurs upset seasoned and professional Soviet national ice hockey team, 4–3, and two days later won the gold medal.
-Another high point during the Games was the performance of American speed-skater Eric Heiden, who won five gold medals.
+Another historic first was the performance of American speed-skater Eric Heiden, who won five gold medals.

-Lake Placid was interested in bidding for the 2016 Winter Youth Olympics but decided against it; Lillehammer, Norway was the only bidder and was awarded the games.
-Lake Placid shifted its interest toward bidding for the 2020 Winter Youth Olympics, but it again did not submit a bid.
-As of 2023, Lake Placid is interested in bidding for a future edition of the Winter Youth Olympic Games.
-The earliest Lake Placid could host is 2028, however Los Angeles will host the 2028 Summer Olympics that year and Salt Lake City is currently bidding for the 2030 Winter Olympics.

-Other International Sporting Events

-Aside from hosting the Olympic Winter Games, Lake Placid has also attracted other international multi-sport events.
+Other international sporting events

-Lake Placid has hosted the World University Games on two occasions; hosting the 1972 Winter Universiade and the 2023 Winter World University Games.

-Lake Placid hosted the 2000 Goodwill Games.
+Lake Placid has continued to host international multi-sport events.
+The World University Games took place there on two occasions; hosting the 1972 Winter Universiade and the 2023 Winter World University Games.
+Lake Placid hosted the 2000 Goodwill Winter Games.